getify/gum-try-hd/README.md

 By default, the settings for this extension only apply the patch to Zoom/WhereBy/Google-Meet sites.
 You can change the settings to apply to different sites.
 There's also a handy enable/disable toggle switch if you want to quickly turn off the extension temporarily without actually uninstalling it.

+## Privacy

+This extension doesn't track anything about your activity at all.
+The only persistent storage is the list of sites you want the extension to activate on, and the flag of if you want the extension enabled or not.
+That's it.

+This extension does not make ***any network requests*** whatsoever, and never will.
+All operation is entirely local to your browser instance on your device.

+You can see all the code here in this repository.
+You can verify that it doesn't track you in any way.
+As such, it maintains your privacy completely.
+No exceptions.

 ## License

 All code and documentation are (c) 2020 Kyle Simpson and released under the [MIT License](http://getify.mit-license.org/).
 A copy of the MIT License [is also included](LICENSE.txt).